googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

     // and added onto the provided logger. const mw = await lw.express.makeMiddleware(logger);
     // Alternatively, you can construct a LoggingWinston transport
-    // yourself and pass it int.
+    // yourself and pass it in.
     // const transport = new LoggingWinston({...});
     // const mw = await lw.express.makeMiddleware(logger, transport);